Miit0s/Pokenjmin-Bot-Plus/README.txt

 You should export with "Link" as image location in a folder that you will later fill in settings.json.
-Untick "Preserve Illustrator Editing Capabilities" as it would make the SVG really heavy and basically unreadable by python /!\ Only the visible layers will be exported to the svg, so make all the spe icons, watermarks, backgrounds etc. visible
+Untick "Preserve Illustrator Editing Capabilities" as it would make the SVG really heavy and basically unreadable by python /!\ Only the visible layers will be exported to the svg, so make all the spe icons, watermarks, backgrounds etc. visible /!\ Sometime Illustrator will ignore the name given to a layer in photoshop, make sure every name are the same

 Exporting the stl directly from Photoshop will probably make a very broken svg.